-After a healthy pregnancy it’s great to continue with your healthy eating and exercise when your baby is born.
+After a healthy pregnancy, it’s great to continue with your healthy eating and exercise when your baby is born.
 Breastfeeding uses a lot of your energy supplies and it’s good to have some healthy recipes to help with milk supply and overall energy.

 Caramel slice is known for being indulgent, full of fat and loaded with calories and sugar.
-This version is not only good for you – it also contains ingredients known to support healthy lactation!
+This version is not only good for you – but it also contains ingredients known to support healthy lactation!

 With healthy fats, unrefined sugars, protein and milk boosting ingredients – this is a dessert which can be enjoyed without the guilt!

-Thanks to Janet Cook for this recipe.
+Thanks to Janet Cook for this delicious caramel slice recipe!

 Milk Boosting Caramel Slice

 - ½ cup oatmeal

 - 1 cup dates, soaked in boiling water 15 minutes